Sensing Integrated DFT-Spread OFDM Waveform and Deep Learning-powered Receiver Design for Terahertz Integrated Sensing and Communication Systems: Introduction

-\item \textbf{We conduct extensive performance evaluation of the SI-DFT-s-OFDM with the NN method for two THz ISAC modes.} The simulation results demonstrate that the proposed SI-DFT-s-OFDM can provide 5 dB gain at the 10\textsuperscript{-3} BER level in the THz channel compared with OFDM.
-In presence of the non-ideal effects including white noise, Doppler effects, multi-path propagation effects and phase noise, the NN method achieves better performance than the classical ones. \end{itemize}
+\item We propose deep learning approaches to sensing parameter estimation and data detection in the THz ISAC systems.
+Specifically, we first design two preprocessing mechanisms on the received DFT-s-OFDM frames, including block-wise input processing and subcarrier-wise input processing. \textbf{Then we develop a multiple-input average-output sensing neural network (SensingNet) for sensing}, which obtains one prediction result for each input of the received reference signals and implements an average layer to output the final estimation result.
+The simulation results indicate that the proposed SensingNet offers higher range and velocity estimation accuracy compared with other DL methods.
+In addition, the developed DL-based sensing receiver can reduce the computational complexity and improve the sensing resolution in contrast with the MUSIC algorithm.

+\item \textbf{We develop a two-level communication neural network (ComNet) for data detection.} The first level is designed to extract channel information at the data blocks from the received reference blocks.
+Then, the received data symbols and the output of the first-level network are concatenated and input into the second-level network to recover transmitted data symbols.
+In the presence of non-ideal effects including Doppler effects and phase noise, the proposed ComNet achieves better BER performance than existing DL methods and conventional data detection approaches.

+\item \textbf{We design a joint sensing and communication neural network by incorporating the proposed SensingNet and ComNet}, which simultaneously estimates sensing parameters and recovers data symbols in the passive sensing.
+The joint parameter estimation and data detection model can improve the passive sensing accuracy in contrast with the single-task model. \end{itemize}

 The structure of this paper is as follows.
-THz ISAC systems are described in Section~\ref{sec:system_framework}.
+The THz ISAC system model is described in Section~\ref{sec:system_framework}.
 Section~\ref{sec:waveform} presents the proposed SI-DFT-s-OFDM waveform.
-Section~\ref{sec:dnn} delineates the multi-task NN-based ISAC receiver.
+Section~\ref{sec:dnn} delineates the DL-based ISAC receiver.
 The performance evaluation results are elaborated in Section~\ref{sec:simulation}.
 Finally, the paper is concluded in Section~\ref{sec:conclusion}.